yijun-tang/yijun-tang.github.io/docs/_drafts/kernel_in_rust.md

 Collecting all hardware devices directly to the CPU is not possible.
 Instead, a separate _interrupt controller_ aggregates the interrupts from all devices and then notifies the CPU.

+### Paging

+One main task of an operating system is to isolate programs from each other.
+To achieve this goal, operating systems utilize hardware functionality to ensure that memory areas of one process are not accessible by other processes.
+There are different approaches depending on the hardware and the OS implementation.
+On x86, the hardware supports two different approaches to memory protection: **_segmentation_** and **_paging_**.

+The fragmentation problem is one of the reasons that segmentation is no longer used by most systems.
+In fact, segmentation is not even supported in 64-bit mode on x86 anymore.

+The x86_64 architecture uses a 4-level page table and a page size of 4KiB.
+Each page table, independent of the level, has a fixed size of 512 entries.
+Each entry has a size of 8 bytes, so each table is 512 * 8B = 4KiB large and thus fits exactly into one page.

+The x86_64 architecture only support 52-bit physical addresses and 48-bit virtual addresses.

+A 4-level page table makes the translation of virtual addresses expensive because each translation requires four memory accesses.
+To improve performance, the x86_64 architecture caches the last few translations in the so-called _translation lookaside buffer_(TLB).
+Unlike the other CPU caches, the TLB is not fully transparent and doesn't update or remove translations when the contents of page tables change.

+OS is responsible for page table updating and flush the TLB, and CPU would translate virtual address to physical address automatically.